Electrical grid: Storage

 Grid energy storage (also called large-scale energy storage) is a collection of methods used for energy storage on a large scale within an electrical power grid.
-Electrical energy is stored during times when electricity is plentiful and inexpensive (especially from intermittent power sources such as renewable electricity from wind power, tidal power and solar power) or when demand is low, and later returned to the grid when demand is high, and electricity prices tend to be higher.
+Electrical energy is stored during times when electricity is plentiful and inexpensive (especially from intermittent power sources such as renewable electricity from wind power, tidal power and solar power) or when demand is low, and later power is generated when demand is high, and electricity prices tend to be higher.

 As of 2020, the largest form of grid energy storage is dammed hydroelectricity, with both conventional hydroelectric generation as well as pumped storage hydroelectricity.

 Developments in battery storage have enabled commercially viable projects to store energy during peak production and release during peak demand, and for use when production unexpectedly falls giving time for slower responding resources to be brought online.

 Two alternatives to grid storage are the use of peaking power plants to fill in supply gaps and demand response to shift load to other times.

 Functionalities

 Demand

 The demand, or load on an electrical grid is the total electrical power being removed by the users of the grid.

 The graph of the demand over time is called the demand curve.

 Baseload is the minimum load on the grid over any given period, peak demand is the maximum load.
 Historically, baseload was commonly met by equipment that was relatively cheap to run, that ran continuously for weeks or months at a time, but globally this is becoming less common.
 The extra peak demand requirements are sometimes produced by expensive peaking plants that are generators optimised to come on-line quickly but these too are becoming less common.

-However, if the demand of electricity exceed the capacity of a local power grid, it will cause safety issue like burning out.
+However, if the demand of electricity exceeds the capacity of a local power grid, it will cause safety issues like burning out.